 Take the circular walk from Worth Matravers where, on return, you can enjoy a well-earned rest at the tearooms.

 Smugglers’ Way is another circular walk, this time from Worth Matravers to Seacombe.
-You walk down the valley through fields from Worth Matravers to Winspit Cove, a disused quarry famous for its caves which were used as a backdrop for Doctor Who in the 1960s and ‘70s.
-This cove boasts a limestone lagoon, great for swimming and snorkelling in good weather, making it the perfect stop for anyone of their holidays.
+You walk down the valley through fields from Worth Matravers, just a 6-mile drive, along to Winspit Cove, a disused quarry famous for its caves which were used as a backdrop for Doctor Who in the 1960s and ‘70s.
+This cove boasts a limestone lagoon, great for swimming and snorkelling in good weather, making it the perfect stop on any holiday.

 After visiting the cove, head eastwards along the South West Coast Path to Seacombe – a rocky limestone ledge that’s also great more swimming.
 You can then either extend your walk to Dancing Ledge or return to Worth Matravers by heading up the valley.